-POCTs are drug tests that are conducted where the specimen is collected,60 such as a community supervision agency.
+POCTs are drug tests that are conducted where the specimen is collected, 60 such as a community supervision agency.
 Today, agencies can choose from a variety of urine, oral fluid, and sweat preliminary screening tools.
 Generally, POCTs leverage immunoassay technologies to detect the presence of drugs.
 Different types of POCTs exist, including cards or cassettes, dipsticks, and combination collection/test cups where the device doubles as a collection and testing device.
 Some tools consist of consumable test kits and readers to interpret and store test results (e.g., Abbott's SoToxa oral fluid instrument and Intelligent Fingerprint sweat test); others are disposable, easy-to-read tests (e.g., DrugWipe's sweat and oral fluid tests) that could be virtually proctored or easily administered by agency staff.
 These tools typically provide preliminary results in less than 15 minutes.
 Many community supervision agencies use a POCT for screening purposes.
-If the POCT reveals a positive result and the person on community supervision does not admit to using drugs, then the specimen is sent to the lab for confirmatory testing.
+If the POCT reveals a positive result and the person on community supervision does not admit to using drugs to reveals a positive result and the person on community supervision does not admit to using drugs, then the specimen is sent to the lab for confirmatory testing.